Cancel anytime

 Core Business Areas

-- Advanced Connectivity Solutions (ACS): Develops and manufactures high-frequency circuit materials and components for wireless infrastructure, defense, and aerospace applications.
-Products include laminates, prepregs, and dielectric materials.
+- Advanced Connectivity Solutions (ACS): Develops and manufactures high-frequency circuit materials, such as laminates and prepregs, used in wireless communications, radar, and aerospace applications.

 Leadership and Structure